 Regardless help is on the way.

-The IFAS Tropical research and Education Center, which celebrates its 90th anniversary this year, has been at the forefront of the research to find pest management and eradication methods for the disease.
-An area wide management program centered on early detection and destruction of affected tress has slowed down the spread of the disease as research continues.
+The IFAS Tropical Research and Education Center, which celebrated its 90th anniversary last October, has been at the forefront of the research to find pest management and eradication methods for the disease.
+An area-wide management program centered on early detection and destruction of affected tress has slowed down the spread of the disease as research continues.

 Research results indicate that the benefits of the program far exceed the costs.
 The program has played a significant role in minimizing the rate of spread, thus providing time for scientists working around the clock to continue their effort towards developing a more cost-effective treatment, added Evans.